msakr21/registration/README.md

 <!-- PREREQUISITES -->
 ### Prerequisites

-Before you begin, make sure you have installed [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/).
+For tests to be run correctly then make sure you have installed [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/) before you begin.
 This is needed for the selenium webdriver gem to function, allowing RSpec and Capybara to run JavaScript correctly and test the webpage contents.

 For macOS users: